laneparton/selfhosted-gatsby/README.md

 <h1 align="center">
   Selfhosted Gatsby Resources
 </h1>
-<p align="center">A collection of resources specifically selected for those of you selfhosting Gatsby (outside of Gatsby Cloud, Netlify, etc).</p>
+<p align="center">A collection of resources for those of us that host Gatsby outside of the standard providers like Gatsby Cloud, Netlify, Vercel, etc.</p>

 <h3>Plugins</h3>
 <ul>